Updated: Jun 4

 Getting to Colombia from Europe

 The process is very similar to traveling from the USA, although there are a few countries restricting flights to and from Colombia.
-You’ll need to take a PCR test 96 hours before boarding your flight, download the app, and fill in some extra forms.
 Your airline will send you a full checklist of things to do before your flight.
 Make sure you double-check your email for this checklist, as rules change regularly.

 There are a few countries restricting travel to and from Colombia: Canada, Brazil, and the U.K. to name a few.
 Refer to your home country’s embassy web page for the most up-to-date information about travel from your home country.